Online Scholarship Organization

 The funds you receive come from real people who have given their own assets to assist you and other students.
 Writing a thank you letter to a benefactor will let them know that you appreciate their generosity and will make them feel good about the support they are providing.

-- Refer to the scholarship by its name as shown in your award letter
+- Refer to the scholarship by its name as shown in your Financial Aid Award

 Tell the donor about yourself.
 Items may include: